-• "WebSphere MQ"
+- "WebSphere MQ"

-- "JRE" on page 41
+- Java runtime environment

-- "Rational Application Developer" on page 42
+- "Rational Application Developer" on page 43

-- "Browsers" on page 42
+- "Browsers" on page 43

 WebSphere MQ

 WebSphere MQ is required for all WebSphere Event Broker components at the minimum supported level shown in the table below.

 WebSphere MQ Version 6.0 (with tailored terms and conditions for use with WebSphere Event Broker) is supplied on CD or on DVD (on Linux (x86 platform) and Windows only).
 If you have a previous version of WebSphere MQ, you can use the supplied CDs or DVD to upgrade your current installation.